 The PEN sponsored Ruza Ivanovic to attend Goldschmidt 2016 (Yokohama) and convene a session on ‘Tracing Ocean Circulation – Past and Present (session 16a).
 The session hosted 11 talks and 11 posters from scientists running climate models, measuring geochemical tracers of ocean circulation and using mathematical techniques to compare the measurements and simulations.
 The Past Earth Network and its upcoming workshop in Cambridge (September) was advertised on the session slide and in announcements.
 This is the first time a climate modelling theme has existed at Goldschmidt; a landmark in bringing together historically separate communities.
 As a result, there were many new faces at the conference, paving the way for exciting and fruitful new science.
 The session was so popular that there were often no spare seats, leaving standing room only for those later to arrive.
 A particular highlight was the impromptu session dinner, where 25 of the convenors, presenters and audience, most of whom had never previously met, spilled out of the over-running poster session and into a traditional Japanese restaurant.
 The key-note was given by Geoffrey (Jake) Gebbie, and invited speakers were Sandy Kirtland Turner, Daniel Lunt and David Thornalley.
 This was a very successful start to the enhanced model-data presence at the annual Geochemistry Conference, and a solid foundation for subsequent Goldschmidts – now looking ahead to Paris 2017!

-At EGU2016 PEN sponsored a dinner which brought together over 25 climate scientists and statisticians from around the world.
+At EGU2016 PEN sponsored a networking event which brought together over 25 climate scientists and statisticians from around the world.
 It gave people the opportunity to develop new collaborations and become newly engaged with the Past Earth Network.
 During the conference there were also a number of PEN related sessions including one co-convened by Dr. Aisling Dolan on “Antarctic palaeoclimates, sea level change and ice dynamics in past warm episodes: marrying models and data”.
 The session included talks on ensemble predictions of sea level rise based on Antarctic ice sheet modelling to statistical analysis of atmospheric dust content from ice core samples.

 Dr. Julia Hargreaves also co-convened the session 'Paleoclimates from the Cretaceous to the Holocene: learning about past and future climate changes from numerical experiments and model-data comparisons'.
 The session focused on how modelling paleoclimates and the transitions between different climatic states still represents a challenge for models of all complexities.